 Under the terms of the TOCA with NGET, the Subsidiary provides a transmission service on the basis of a declared maximum capacity of the transmission system.
-The declared maximum capacity for the period 17 February 2015 to 31 March 2015 was 500 MW.
+The declared maximum capacity for the period 1 April 2015 to 31 March 2016 was 500 MW, (2015: 17 February 2015 to 31 March 2015 was 500 MW).
 The practical significance of the declared maximum capacity is that the maximum declared capacity of the transmission system determines the maximum MWhr availability of the transmission system for the purpose of comparing with the Subsidiary's actual transmission availability during any performance year - which in turn determines the Subsidiary's performance credits or penalties as described under "Regulated revenue and incentives" earlier in this Operating and Financial Review.

-The Subsidiary has provided 88% transmission capacity based on the declared maximum capacity of the transmission system during the performance period January to March 2015 (part year).
-The reduction in availability is due to an offshore cable fault on export cable one, which the OFTO is working to repair to ensure it minimises the loss of availability, see "Transmission System Availability" below for further details.
+The Subsidiary has provided 84.7% transmission capacity based on the declared maximum capacity of the transmission system during the performance period 1 April 2015 to 31 March 2016 (2015: 88% (part year)).
+The reduction in availability is due to an offshore cable fault on export cable one and short circuit fault in export cable two.
+The OFTO repaired cable one on 16 June 2015 and cable two on 26 February 2016.